mrezabayat/iamsorush/content/posts/Create-lightweight-weblog-homepage-with-Bootstrap.md

 We put elements in index.html from top to bottom and use below Bootstrap classes

 * Container: controls the width of children
 * Row and Col: create responsive columns
 * Flex: controls the way children spread in a container
 * Jumbotron: create a banner
 * Card: create a bordered image and caption
-* Text: set color, alignment, weight, style of text
+* Text: set colour, alignment, weight, style of text
 * Margin: `my-*`, `mx-*`, `mt-*`, ... (where * is 1,2,..,5) * Padding: `py-*`, `px-*`, ...